-Today, I am sharing How to Make Gingerbread Cake, which is a favorite among Christmas Recipes!
+Learn how to make Gingerbread Cake, which is one of my favorite Christmas Recipes!
 This cake is moist and flavorful and makes the perfect holiday dessert.

-This Gingerbread Recipe is completely adaptable to using all-purpose flour or whole grain flour.
-As with so many richly-flavored cakes, Gingerbread lends itself beautifully to being made with whole grain flour.
+This Gingerbread Cake recipe is completely adaptable to using all-purpose flour or whole grain flour.
+As with so many richly-flavored cakes, gingerbread lends itself beautifully to being made with whole grain flour.

 This gingerbread cake recipe creates a cake that has the taste of the holidays and is perfectly served topped with a dusting of powdered sugar or a dollop of homemade whipped cream.

 But to make this a truly special Christmas dessert, be sure to add some adorable holiday cake toppers!
 My favorites include Santa and his sleigh, evergreen trees, and holly with berries.

 Order YOUR COPY Now!